Syam-18/Webb-Dev-Snips/README.md

 # Front-End-Snippets
-some code snippets that can be easily modified and are reusable
+This Repository contains some code snippets that can be easily modified and are reusable